 The Norwegian Food Safety Authority is responsible for carrying out the surveillance and control programme for scrapie.
 The samples are collected at the abattoirs or in the herds by inspectors from the Norwegian Food Safety Authority.
-The Norwegian Food Safety Authority also carries out inspections of sheep flocks and goat herds, all of which should be inspected every second or third year.
+The Norwegian Food Safety Authority also carries out inspections of sheep flocks and goat herds.
 The Norwegian Veterinary Institute is performing the laboratory examinations and the reporting of the results.